-It’s likely GoDaddy’s hosting plans will work for you—but it’s also possible others may work better.
+It’s likely GoDaddy’s hosting plans will work for you—but it’s also possible other providers may work better.
 Considering the service doesn’t offer as many features as other hosting providers do, it may not give you the same level of satisfaction and value you could otherwise get elsewhere on our list of best web hosting services.